Photo Credit: by Gpharm Ha Noi, Flickr.com

 1. Myth: Mental health problems are a normal part of aging.

-According to the CDC, mental health problems are not a normal part of aging.
+According to National Institute on Aging, mental health problems are not a normal part of aging.
 In fact, research shows that most older adults are in good mental health and have positive attitudes toward aging.
 While it is true that older adults may experience some cognitive decline due to changes in brain structure and function, this is usually a gradual process and does not necessarily indicate the presence of a mental illness or disorder.
 Additionally, many older adults experience changes in mood and temperament as they age, but again, these changes tend to be mild and temporary.

 2. Myth: Memory loss is a normal part of aging.